Universal541/brianreymore/src/content/essays/rights-and-responsibilities.md

 ## The Homelessness Crisis Nobody Wants To Tell The Truth About

-Let us risk honesty.
+Let us risk honesty:

-America's homelessness crisis is not one crisis.
+America’s homelessness crisis is not one crisis.

 It is five or six overlapping crises standing awkwardly inside the same trench coat.

 Housing costs matter.
 Mental illness matters.
 Addiction matters.
 Economic precarity matters.
 Family collapse matters.
 Policy matters.
 Trauma matters.
 Meaninglessness matters.

 And yes:

 Personal responsibility still matters.

-The reason public conversations collapse is because everyone keeps grabbing only one piece of the elephant.
+Public conversations collapse because everyone keeps grabbing only one piece of the elephant.

 One side says:

 > Housing is the problem.

 And certainly, housing affordability matters enormously.
-High-cost cities consistently show correlations between rent burden and homelessness.
+High-cost cities consistently show strong correlations between rent burden and homelessness.

 Another side says: